bsmg/beat-saber-community-wiki/mapping.md

 Follow these steps to test any of your maps made with a community editor using PC-based VR.

 1. If your WIP song folder isn’t already in Beat Saber_Data\CustomWIPLevels then place a copy there.
 2. Access your map in-game via the CustomWIPLevels category in the bottom song pack menu.
+Use practice mode to play (the small button next to the yellow play button).

 ## Testing on a Quest
 Follow these steps to test any of your maps made with a community editor using an Oculus Quest.
 You must have [SideQuest](https://sidequestvr.com) and [BeatOn](https://bsaber.com/beaton/) installed.